 'The Sea of Faith

 Was once too at its full, and round the earth's shore,

 But now I only hear,

 Its melancholy, long, withdrawing roar.

-'Dover Beach': Matthew Arnold

 The early days of the Victorian Age held religion as the firm ground of peace, the Bible was considered as the Gospel truth.
 In the epoch of rapid change, the easy replacement of the agrarian economy by industrial bounty, the competition and unemployment, the rigorous vocation in the factories, the disparity between classes, the fear of losing the hard-earned social status; the only anchorage was Religion.
-The Bible and unquestionable belief in Christian religious dogmas equipped and strengthened the Victorians to struggle against the socio-economic odds that continually threatened their inner peace.
+The Bible and unquestionable belief in Christian religious dogmas equipped and strengthened the Victorians to struggle against the socioeconomic odds that continually threatened their inner peace.

 The morality of the Victorians was apparently governed by the religious standards.
 Evangelical Christianity was the dominant religious belief.
-G.M.
+GM.
 Young suggests that Evangelical theory 'rests on profound apprehension of the contrary states: of Nature and of Grace, one meriting eternal wrath, the other intended for eternal happiness.'
-Evangelicalism stressed on the fact that humans are actually depraved after the Fall and in order to be ushered to salvation, they need to establish a personal relationship with God which, they believed, can be done neither through sacramental services nor through virtuous deeds but only through unshakeable faith in God.
+Evangelicalism stressed on the fact that humans are actually depraved after the Fall, and in order to be ushered to salvation, they need to establish a personal relationship with God which, they believed, can be done neither through sacramental services nor through virtuous deeds but only through unshakeable faith in God.

 The Oxford Movement which took place in the beginning of the Nineteenth century, sought the renewal of the Roman Catholic thoughts and practices in the Church of England, as opposed to the marked tendencies of Protestantism.
 Leaders of the movement were John Henry Newman, a clergyman and subsequently a convert to Roman Catholicism and a cardinal, Richard Hurrell Froude, a clergyman, John Keble, a clergyman and poet and Edward Pusey.
-Initially science and religion were in harmony William Paley's Natural Theology, which was widely read, affirmed that there was a scheming God who designed everything.
+Initially science and religion were in harmony William Paley's Natural

+Theology, which was widely read, affirmed that there was a scheming God who designed everything.
 However, towards 1830s, some Victorians began to express their need of the evidence of a Ruling God's existence.
 The positivist tradition of Hobbes, Locke and Newton opened up intellectual debates and threw down a direct gauntlet at Christianity.
 Positivism asserts that knowledge is asserted only through sensory experiences and validated through logic.
 Thus the theory was an impetus to spark a disbelief in the existence of God.
 August Comte propagated the theory that society had a history of its own, which moved through three stages-theological, metaphysical and scientific.

 Christian religion was thus replaced by the broader, religion of humanity.
 It is the revolutionary work of Charles Darwin, On the Origin of Species, with the radical discovery that mankind owes its origin to apes and not God as the Bible asserts, that shook the strong base of the Biblical Faith.
 Thus dichotomy arose between Science and Religion, leading to dichotomy between Faith and doubt, peace and unrest, stability and paradox.
 Agnosticism was perceptible towards the end of the Nineteenth century, the religious theory which neither believes nor disbelieves in the existence of God.

-1.1.2c) Laws
+1.1.4(c) Laws and Legislations

-The Victorian Period in England witnessed many laws formulated, amended and abolished.
-The laws were intended to galvanize a social progress-sometimes enhancing the betterment, sometimes bringing more confusion and chaos.
+Victorian Period in England witnessed many laws formulated, amended and abolished.
+The laws were intended to galvanize social progress-sometimes enhancing the betterment, sometimes bringing more confusion and chaos.
 The laws pertained to different spheres, and their imposition, revision or repeal collectively and cumulatively led to the socio-politico-economic vicissitudes.
-Some major domains affected by the legislation are as follows:
+Some major domains affected by the legislation are as follows.
+Literary texts of the period have repeatedly been developed on and have factored in representation, the impact of such legislations on society at large.

-Economic Laws:
+Economic Laws